surniaulula/wpsso-google-merchant-feed/readme.txt

 **Version 3.0.0 (2022/08/24)**

 * **New Features**
-	* Removed dependency on the WPSSO Core Premium edition plugin - the WPSSO Google Merchant Feeds XML add-on can now work with the WPSSO Core Standard edition as well.
+	* Removed dependency on the WPSSO Core Premium edition plugin.
 * **Improvements**
 	* None.
 * **Bugfixes**